Elizabeth Steiner

-Elizabeth Steiner (born April 5, 1963) is a Democratic member of the Oregon Senate, representing the 17th District.
+Elizabeth Steiner (born April 5, 1963), also known as Elizabeth Steiner Hayward, is a Democratic politician who is currently serving as the 30th Treasurer of Oregon since 2025.
+She previously served as a member of the Oregon Senate, representing the 17th district.
 Steiner was appointed to the Senate in 2011 by commissioners from Multnomah and Washington counties following the resignation of her predecessor, Suzanne Bonamici.